formal-land/coq-of-rust/README.md

   let* α0 : u32.t := M.read x in
   BinOp.Panic.add α0 ((Integer.of_Z 1) : u32.t).
 ```
-Functions such as&nbsp;`BinOp.Panic.add` are part standard library for Rust in Coq that we provide.
+Functions such as&nbsp;`BinOp.Panic.add` are part of the standard library for Rust in Coq that we provide.
 We can then express and verify specifications on the code in Coq.

 ## Rationale
 Formal verification allows the prevention of all bugs in critical software.
-This is used in the aerospace industry, for example&nbsp;🧑‍🚀.

 The type system of Rust already offers strong guarantees to avoid bugs that exist in C or Python.
 We still need to write tests to verify the business rules or the absence of `panic`.
 Testing is incomplete as it cannot cover all execution cases.